MrMelon54/ktane-iconic/README.md

 # Iconic

-All modules up to _3D Tap Code_ chronologically on the [Repository of Manual Pages](https://ktane.timwi.de/) are supported by Iconic.
+All modules up to _Not Colored Squares_ chronologically on the [Repository of Manual Pages](https://ktane.timwi.de/) are supported by Iconic.